Nsai2414/malaria-cnn-classifier/README.md

-# Malaria Cell Classification using CNN
+# 🦠 Malaria Cell Image Classifier using CNN

 This project uses Convolutional Neural Networks (CNN) to classify malaria-infected cells from image data.